larsniet/image-renamer/README.md

 [![PyPI version](https://badge.fury.io/py/imagerenamer.svg)](https://badge.fury.io/py/imagerenamer)
 [![GitHub release (latest by date)](https://img.shields.io/github/v/release/larsniet/image-renamer)](https://github.com/larsniet/image-renamer/releases)

-A Python application that renames image files based on their creation date from EXIF metadata.
+A Python application that renames image and video files based on their creation date from metadata.

 ## Problem Solved

 Digital cameras often reset their file numbering when SD cards are formatted, making it difficult to organize photos chronologically.
-This application automatically renames all images in a folder using their creation date and time from the metadata.
+This application automatically renames all images and videos in a folder using their creation date and time from the metadata.

 ## Features

 - Renames image files using the creation date from EXIF metadata
+- Optional support for video files (mp4, mov, avi, etc.)
 - Falls back to file creation time if no EXIF data is available
 - Supports JPG, JPEG, PNG, NEF, CR2, and ARW file formats
 - Optional backup of original files
 - Customizable filename format
 - Prevents duplicate filenames by adding a counter
+- Option to remove duplicate files instead of renaming them
 - Beautiful and user-friendly GUI interface
 - Remembers your previous settings